WarGames | 1983

 Set in the Pacific Northwest, much of the filming was closer to the Hollywood studios, in Los Angeles.

-Lightman’s school is El Segundo High School, 640 Main Street, El Segundo, seen also in the 2004 Lindsay Lohan remake of Freaky Friday, and in Superbad, as well as TV shows such as The OC, Ally McBeal and Joan of Arcadia.
+Lightman’s school is El Segundo High School, 640 Main Street, El Segundo, seen also in the 2004 Lindsay Lohan remake of Freaky Friday, in Superbad, and in Fifties rock'n'roll classic Blackboard Jungle, as well as TV shows such as The OC, Ally McBeal and Joan of Arcadia.

 His house is 333 Arden Boulevard, smack in the centre of LA itself, in the exclusive neighbourhood of Hancock Park.

 NORAD, the North American Aerospace Defense Command, is real (it’s beneath the Cheyenne Mountains, near Colorado Springs, Colorado), but the HQ seen in the movie is a set built at Newhalem, on Route 20, in the North Cascade Mountains, Washington State.

 The 7-11 Store, where Lightman is picked up by the FBI, is at Big Bear, the lakeside resort north of Los Angeles.